johnros/johnros.github.com/index.md

 ## Teaching

 I like to publish my class notes.
-Here are the notes of some courses I give.
+Here are the notes of some courses I gave.
 They are not error free, so use at your own discretion and feel free to contact me for clarifications and errata.

 - [Quality Engineering](https://github.com/johnros/qualityEngineering/blob/master/Class_notes/notes.pdf), a.k.a.
 Industrial Statistics.